-7.1.5 - Human Values and Professional Ethics Code of conduct (handbooks) for various stakeholders Title Date of publication Follow up(max 100 words) M.R.
-Government Arts College, Mannargudi - Students 17/06/2015 Each newly enrolled student is inducted on the essential code of conducts in the campus on the day of the admission, and during induction meetings.
+Title Date of publication Follow up(max 100 words) M.R.
+Government Arts College, Mannargudi - Students 16/06/2016 Each newly enrolled student is inducted on the essential code of conducts in the campus on the day of the admission, and during induction meetings.
 Additionally, mentorship, discussions during course delivery (for instance the course on 'value education'), counselling by the class teacher as well as by the HOD ensure the same.
 A good follow- up on the code of conduct is possible as the students are being assessed continuously across the duration of their programme.
 M.R.
-Government Arts College, Mannargudi - Research scholars Nill Research scholars enrolling under the guidance and supervision of a recognized research guide are to present their research proposal to the Department Research Committee (DRC) comprising the guide, HOD and two subject experts before admission.
+Government Arts College, Mannargudi - Research scholars 16/06/2016 Research scholars enrolling under the guidance and supervision of a recognized research guide are to present their research proposal to the Department Research Committee (DRC) comprising the guide, HOD and two subject experts before admission.
 This forum enables imparting essential code of conducts among research students.
 A follow up and any deviation on the committed act among the research scholars shall be bridged by the respective research guide, HOD and by the Head of the Institution.
 Similarly, the Doctoral Committee (DC) members during the meetings could check and confirm the act.
 M.R.
-Government Arts College, Mannargudi - Teaching and non- teaching staff Nill Teaching and non- teaching staff (permanent and full- time) are committed towards the code of conducts equally as committed with their work responsibilities and the Head of the Institution would be vigilant and follows up.
+Government Arts College, Mannargudi - Teaching and non- teaching staff 16/06/2016 Teaching and non- teaching staff (permanent and full- time) are committed towards the code of conducts equally as committed with their work responsibilities and the Head of the Institution would be vigilant and follows up.
 M.R.
-Government Arts College, Mannargudi - Parents 17/06/2015 The code of conducts of parents is given to their knowledge on the day of admission with respect to wards' class timings and others.
-To have a follow-up, the parents are invited and discussed in person as and when required.
+Government Arts College, Mannargudi - Parents 16/06/2016 The code of conducts of parents is given to their knowledge on the day of admission with respect to wards' class timings and others.
+Parents Teachers Association (PTA) meetings have additionally been a forum towards the same.
+To have a follow- up, parents are invited and discussed in person as and when required appropriately.